 It’s a bit tough to recommend dosage levels, but with topicals, there’s so much room to err on the side of generous proportions.

 Q: Since you’ve spent time in both industries, what are the similarities and differences between the pharmaceutical industry and the cannabis space?

 A: Surprisingly, or unsurprisingly, they’re starting to converge.
 THC, and CBD, are drugs.
 In terms of differences, there’s much more trial data on pharmaceuticals.
 We don’t have the funding in the cannabis space that Pharma has.
 We’re unable to do large-scale blinded trials to prove unequivocal results.
 A lot of cannabis info is anecdotal, industry-wide, but we do some small qualitative studies internally.

-Regarding similarities, with things like pain, it's hard to get objective data, but you get a lot of preponderance of subjective data and analog data that gives you directional information where it's going.
-There's a sophistication coming to the cannabis industry looking at creating good manufacturing practices and facilities.
+Regarding similarities, with things like pain, it’s hard to get objective data, but you get a lot of preponderance of subjective data and analog data that gives you directional information about where it’s going.
+There’s a sophistication coming to the cannabis industry looking at creating good manufacturing practices and facilities.
 Mandatory documentation and paperwork such as tracking incoming materials, and testing are similar to the pharmaceutical space.

 The Marijuana Enforcement Division is getting more sophisticated on the regulatory side.
 They’re imposing more testing requirements, which is good for the industry.
 Ultimately, you don’t want to regulate it out of existence, but you need some protection for the customers, especially when dealing with impairing substances.

 Q: What do you think the future looks like as we push forward with federal regulation?